The Hubble Missing Globular Cluster Survey. III. Astro-photometric catalogs, artificial-star tests, and improved absolute proper motions: Introduction

 \section{Introduction}

-At the heart of any advancement in astrophysics lies the crucial need to answer two fundamental questions: ``where'' and ``how'' do we test our theories and improve our understanding of a phenomenon?
-For stellar populations, globular clusters (GCs) constitute one of the best choices to fill the role of the ``where'', providing ideal laboratories.
-The ``how'' is equally critical, and sometimes more challenging to establish.
-For decades, the stability, resolution and depth of the \hstfull (\hst) have made this telescope the best tool for this field.
-Over time, \hst has become instrumental not only for detailed analysis of individual GCs, but also for the study of their characteristics as a system of Galactic tracers.
-To enable these broad and impactful \hst-based studies on the topic, a homogeneous framework encompassing consistent photometric catalogs and theoretical models was essential.
-Extensive precious Treasury and Legacy Survey programs with \hst have already demonstrated that homogeneity streamlines and simplifies the analyses and comparisons of clusters.
+At the heart of any advancement in astrophysics lies the crucial need to answer two fundamental questions: ``where'' we test our theories and ``how'' we improve our understanding of a phenomenon.
+For stellar populations, globular clusters (GCs) constitute one of the best choices to fill the role of the where, providing ideal laboratories.
+The how is equally critical, and sometimes more challenging to establish.
+For decades, the stability, resolution, and depth of the \hstfull (\hst) have made this telescope the best tool for this field.
+Over time, \hst has become instrumental not only for the detailed analysis of individual GCs, but also for the study of their characteristics as a system of Galactic tracers.
+To enable these broad and impactful \hst-based studies on the topic, a homogeneous framework that encompasses consistent photometric catalogs and theoretical models was essential.
+Extensive precious Treasury and Legacy Survey programs with \hst have already demonstrated that homogeneity streamlines and simplifies analyzes and comparisons of clusters.
 For example, almost 20 years ago, the ``ACS Survey of Galactic Globular Clusters'' \citep[GO-10775][]{2007AJ....133.1658S} imaged the cores of 65 GCs (and one open cluster) to construct a uniform database of deep F606W and F814W photometry \citep{2008AJ....135.2055A}.
 Later, when the presence of the multiple stellar populations became irrefutable, the ``\hst UV Legacy Survey of Galactic Globular Clusters'' \citep[GO-13297]{2015AJ....149...91P} was designed to photometrically shed light on the phenomenon.
-As for the GO-10775 survey, the GO-13927 program ultraviolet/optical campaign released homogeneous photometric \citep{2018MNRAS.481.3382N} and astrometric \citep{2022LibralatoPMcat} catalogs.
-The combination of just these two \hst programs has led to hundreds of publications, and a leap forward in the understanding of GCs.
+Similarly to the GO-10775 survey, the GO-13927 program ultraviolet and optical campaign released homogeneous photometric \citep{2018MNRAS.481.3382N} and astrometric \citep{2022LibralatoPMcat} catalogs.
+The combination of just these two \hst programs has led to hundreds of publications and a leap forward in the understanding of GCs.
 The \textit{Hubble} Missing Globular Cluster Survey (MGCS) is meant to continue this legacy, adding new clusters to the sample.